rogemushi/rogemushi/README.md

 I'm a Software Developer born in Brazil.

 I'm graduating in Computer Engineering at <a href="https://cic.unb.br/ec" target="_blank">UnB</a> (bachelor's degree) and already worked as Pre-Sales Analyst and Cloud Analyst in several projects.
-My : HTML, CSS, Javascript, React, Typescript, Bootstrap, SASS, AWS and Git.
+My experiences taught me: HTML, CSS, Javascript, React, Typescript, Bootstrap, SASS, AWS and Git.

 ### Technologies and Tools:
 - Python, JavaScript & React.